Advisory Board compensation is an important consideration. How much is right? Does this change over time? Is there a vesting period?

 To attract Advisors who will consistently support your efforts to grow your startup venture, it’s necessary to provide Advisory Board compensation.
 There is a theory that an Advisor does not require compensation.
 The fact of the matter is Advisors who are not seeking compensation are unlikely to be strong Advisors.
 Experienced, well connected, committed Advisors will usually expect compensation when their time is their most valuable resource.

 So how should you compensate them?

-In a market based economy, you provide compensation which is competitive within the marketplace.
+In a market-based economy, you provide compensation which is competitive in the marketplace.
 But how much is that?
 To answer this question you must consider the three principles of Advisor participation.

 The Quality of the Advisor